Rostyslav Valikhnovski: Career

-From 2008 to 2010, he served as Deputy Head of the State Administration of the President of Ukraine.
+From 2008 to 2010, he served as Deputy Head of the State Administration of Affairs of the President of Ukraine.

-From 2010 to 2012 he headed the Department of Emergency Medicine and the Creation and Implementation of the "112" emergency system of the Ministry of Emergencies of Ukraine.
+From 2010 to 2012, he headed the department responsible for medical support and for the establishment and implementation of the Ministry of Emergency Situations of Ukraine's 112 emergency response system.

-Since 2012, Rostyslav managed the medical holding Valikhnovski M.D.
+Since 2012, Valikhnovskyi has headed the Valikhnovski M.D. medical holding company.